dart-lang/language/working/augmentation-libraries/feature-specification.md

 we will call out three specific kinds of constructors:

-**Non-redirecting generative constructors**: These always produce a new instance, and have an optional initializer list and body (technically, there is an implicit empty body).
-Their body has no explicit return value.
+**Non-redirecting generative constructors**: These always produce a new instance, and have an optional initializer list and optional body.
 **Non-redirecting factory constructors**: These are much like static methods, and might return a subtype of the current type.
 They also may not create a new instance, but return an existing one.
+They must have a body.
 **Redirecting constructors**: Both generative and factory constructors can be redirecting, although the syntax looks slightly different for each.

-It may not always be apparent if a constructor is redirecting or not based on only the original declaration, if it has no body, initializers, or redirecting constructor invocation.
+It may not always be apparent whether a constructor is redirecting or not based on a given declaration (if there is no body, initializer list, or redirecting constructor invocation).
+These constructors are considered to be "potentially redirecting" or "potentially non-redirecting".
+An augmentation may alter this property by augmenting a constructor in a way that makes it concretely redirecting or not.

 It is a compile-time error if:

 *   The signature of the constructor augmentation does not match the original constructor.
-This means the return types must be the same; there must be the same number of positional, optional, and named parameters; the types of corresponding positional and optional parameters must be the same; the names and types of named parameters must be the same; any type parameters and bounds must be the same; and any `required` or `covariant` modifiers must match.
-Any initializing formals must be the same in both constructors.
+It must have the same number of positional parameters, the same named parameters, and matching parameters must have the same type, optionality, and any `required` modifiers must match.
+Any initializing formals and super parameters must also be the same in both constructors.

-    **TODO: Is this the right way to handle initializing formals?**

 *   The constructor augmentation specifies any default values. *Default values are defined solely by the original constructor.*